Roland (missile): Combat use

 On 1 June 1982, during the Falklands War, Sea Harrier XZ456 was destroyed south of Stanley, by a Roland launched by members of the Argentine Army's GADA 601 (601st AA Artillery Group).
 The launcher, one of four examples delivered to Argentina, was later captured in fairly intact condition by the British around Port Stanley after the surrender.
 It was taken back to Britain as a valuable prize and studied in detail.

-At around 11:00PM on the 17th of January, 1991, an A-6E TRAM Intruder from VA-35, AA-510 (BuNo 161668), crewed by Lt.
+At around 11:00 pm on 17 January 1991, an A-6E TRAM Intruder from VA-35, AA-510 (BuNo 161668), crewed by Lt.
 Bob Wetzel and Lt.
 Jeff Zaun was attacked by two Rolands while attacking the H-3 Airfield in Western Iraq.
-The Roland didn't set off the American built RWRs, meaning that it was hard to detect.
+The Roland did not set off the American-built RWRs, meaning that it was hard to detect.
 After evading the first Roland, another one (which the crew didn't see), impacted the aircraft.
 The crew successfully ejected but were soon captured.
 On 19 January 1991, during the Gulf War a RAF Panavia Tornado GR.1 ZA396/GE, on a SEAD mission against the Iraqi air base at Tallil, was destroyed by a Roland.
 Both crew members ejected successfully, were taken prisoner and survived the war.
-The destruction of at least one USAF A-10 Thunderbolt destroyed at around the same time, was later attributed to a Roland, by the Pentagon.
+The destruction of at least one USAF A-10 Thunderbolt, which occurred at around the same time, was later attributed to a Roland, by the Pentagon.